 When I sat down to write this, I got a shock.
 I’ve now been playing badminton for 16 years.
 More than half of my life.

 I wasn’t a Lakshya Sen type prodigy kid in the sport.
 In fact, the closest I got to playing badminton as a kid was playing tetherball.
 Not very close, I know.
 I first discovered badminton in middle school gym class.
-Our racquets were gigantic wood things that weighed about 4 pounds apiece and there’s not way our nets were regulation height (at least not every day).
+Our racquets were gigantic wood things that weighed about 4 pounds apiece and there’s no way our nets were regulation height (at least not every day).
 But I loved it.

-Not only am I hoping to be held accountable, I’m sure it’ll get easier now to buy new badminton shoes, add to my growing racquet hoard, and spend nights on the court.
+Not only am I hoping to be held accountable, but I’m also sure it’ll get easier now to buy new badminton shoes, add to my growing racquet hoard, and spend nights on the court.
 I have to do research for the blog after all.

 So, if any of that sounds like it’s up your alley then hang around!
 I’m no badminton expert but I love playing it, I love learning about it, and I love teaching it!
 See you soon!